Marketing is one of the most important aspects of any business, and in today’s world, the classic marketing methods of the past simply won’t cut it.

 Ultimately, when you’re writing marketing emails, you have to acknowledge the fact that many readers might simply see them as spam at first.

 After all, as stated above, billions of spam emails get sent out daily and countless marketing emails fall right into the spam folder, with all those messages blending together and often getting mass deleted by frustrated users.
+“To avoid this, lots of companies have integrated DMARC setup strategies which help verify emails.

 In order to help your emails stand out, try to avoid falling into the typical ‘spam traps‘ like writing the subject line in all caps or adding lots of exclamation marks into your emails.
 Nobody wants to feel like they’re being shouted at in their inbox, after all, and it will make your emails more likely to get reported.